-Fund 11 beginning balance for the District budget is \$39 million.
-For the 2022-23 fiscal year, the Board of Trustees has approved one-time expenditures of over \$12 million to support an energy efficiency project and to work on facilities projects that have reached a critical threshold to have the work completed.
+Fund 11 beginning balance for the District budget is \$33.8 million.
+For the 2023-24 fiscal year, the Board of Trustees has approved one-time expenditures of \$6 million to provide funding to repair and upgrade the aging gas line infrastructure on the MJC west campus.
 The District also carries approximately \$6.8 million in its revocable STRS and PERS trust.